Renault ZOE review: running costs & insurance

 |Insurance group||Warranty||Service interval||Annual company-car tax cost (20%/40%)|

 The Renault ZOE seems expensive when you glance at the headline price.
-This is a Clio-sized car, after all, and a price of around £28,000 seems a lot.
+This is a Clio-sized car, after all, and a price of around £30,000 sounds a lot.
 The reality is that electric cars are still more expensive than their petrol equivalents, but matters are improving and finance deals on the ZOE that see reasonable monthly payments with low deposits make the car attainable for many people.
-They also makes the ZOE comparable in terms of costs with its chief rivals the Peugeot e-208 and Vauxhall Corsa-e.
+They also make the ZOE comparable in terms of costs with its chief rivals the Peugeot e-208 and Fiat 500.

-Fully charging the ZOE at home will cost a fraction of the cost of filling up a Clio, and using late-night off-peak rates could reduce that.
-Charging at a public rapid charger is always going to be more expensive, but given that the ZOE promises efficiency of 4.5 miles per kWh or more in good conditions, it’s likely that your money will go a bit further in the Renault than in its rivals.
+Fully charging the ZOE at home will cost a fraction of the cost of filling up a Clio, and using late-night off-peak rates could reduce that further.
+Charging at a public rapid charger is always going to be more expensive, but given that the ZOE promises efficiency of up to 4.6 miles per kWh, it’s likely that your money will go a bit further in the Renault than in some rivals.

 Renault ZOE insurance group

 The ZOE falls into insurance groups 20 to 23, depending on exactly which model you choose.
 This is noticeably higher than you’ll pay for an equivalent Renault Clio, which falls into group 10, so do check insurance costs before settling for the ZOE if you’re a new or younger driver.
 Electric cars are often more expensive than their petrol alternatives, though, and the ZOE should still be cheaper to insure than the Vauxhall Corsa Electric which occupies groups 24 and 25.

-The Renault ZOE is covered for five years or 100,000 miles, which is better than many rivals, if not as good as the cover you get on a Kia e-Niro.
+The Renault ZOE is covered for five years or 100,000 miles, which is better than many rivals, if not as good as the cover you get on the Kia Niro EV.
 The batteries are covered against failure or significant degradation for eight years or 100,000 miles, which can provide peace of mind, while roadside assistance is provided for four years (breaking down to three years' UK and European cover, plus an additional year of UK-only).